theheking/intro-to-r/content/extras2_automation.md

 ---
-### Bonus: Super advanced automation with functions and plotting
+### Bonus: Super advanced iteration with functions and plotting

 Remember our plot of animal phylogenetic orders vs sleep cycle from advanced ggplot2?